tigransloyan/pedrokroger.net/source/_posts/2012-11-05-time-tracking-for-founders.markdown

 like "I'm going to close bug #23".
 It sounds obvious but it's not uncommon for me to start one task and jump to another without even realizing (and without finishing the first task).
-Since many tasks are connected the jump will feel fluid.
+Since many tasks are connected the jump will feel fluid, but I may end up with many half-finished tasks at the end of the day.
 This alone would be a compelling enough reason to track my time.
 Even if I didn't save the data, I'd still do it just to help me in keeping focused.
-But since we do have the data, there are other advantages as well.
+But since I do have the data, there are other advantages as well.

-I can use past data to help me making decisions.
+I can use past data to help me to make decisions.
 For instance, if a project or task is taking longer than it should, I can decide to kill it.
 I do this often with scripts that I think I can finish in half hour but end up taking hours instead.
 The flip side is that I'm becoming much better at predicting how long something is going to take.

-Knowing how long things can take help me to sort my priorities and say no when necessary.
+Knowing how long things can take helps me to sort my priorities and say no when necessary.
 For instance, I know that it takes me around 15 hours to write a basic project proposal.
 So when someone asks me to write something I can say “I wish I could, but this is going to take about 15 to 20 hours and I need to work on project X instead”.